Prajyot1234/teleparty-assignment/README.md

 ```

-Handled Error
+Handled Error  <br />
-Used Performance techniques for performance optimization.
+Used Performance techniques for performance optimization.  <br />
-Created added feature where you can see users repositories as well.
+Created added feature where you can see user's repositories as well.  <br />